Sertraline (Zoloft) versus ...

 like delay of orgasm or ejaculation and impotence 19.

-is accosiated with the higher degree of emergence of new somatic and
+Paroxetine discontinuation is associated with the higher degree of emergence of new somatic and

 psychological symptoms in patients than sertraline 15.